HomegrownMarine/boat_computer/README.md

 - *events*: log rig tune changes, so that you can compare the effects of different settings

-- *udp_broadcast* : broadcasts nmea stream over UDP so that it can be used with iPhone and android apps like
+- *udp_broadcast* : broadcasts nmea stream over UDP so that it can be used with iPhone and android apps like [iRegatta](http://www.zifigo.com/?q=node/279) or [NMEARemote](http://www.zapfware.de/en/products/nmearemote/)

 - *polars*: will calculate target heel, wind angles and speed given current wind speed